Gap between quantum theory based on real and complex numbers is arbitrarily large

 Only recently was it shown, using Bell violations within a quantum network-based setup, that real quantum theory cannot reproduce all quantum-mechanical predictions, confirming the need for complex numbers in quantum theory \cite{Marco}.
 This result immediately raises very fundamental questions: \textit{How far does quantum theory deviate from real quantum theory and is there a fundamental bound on the magnitude of the gap between both theories \cite{BB22,david}?} If such a fundamental bound exists, which is independent of the system size, RQT can still be a good approximation to CQT in the case of sufficiently large systems.

 Simultaneously, the gap size is relevant in the context of experimental verifications of the discrepancy between the theories in a loop-hole free setting.
 While the result of Ref. \cite{Marco} was already demonstrated in two experiments \cite{realexperi, RQTexp2}, these were not fully loop-hole free.
 Subsequently, the locality loophole was closed in \cite{localityexperi}, but not the detection loophole.
 The larger the gap between the maximum values of the corresponding Bell-type inequality obtained in CQT and RQT, the lower the detectors efficiency needed to experimentally verify the difference between theories.
 While the search for larger gaps between RQT and CQT and better experimental conditions has recently become an active research area \cite{Batle_2025,Yao2024,Lancaster_2025, sarkaropead}, the above questions remain unresolved.

-In this work, we answer the last question and show that no such bound exists; in fact, quantum theory can depart arbitrarily far from its real counterpart in terms of Bell violations.
-We achieve this goal by generalising the scenario introduced in \cite{Marco} to the well-known star network.
-We first consider an operational condition that the states and measurements in the network must satisfy for both RQT and CQT.
-Based on this operational condition, we then define a functional that allows us to witness a gap between these two formulations of quantum theory that increases with the number of parties.
-To ensure that the gap is genuine, we scale the witness such that the maximal and minimal algebraic value of the witness is fixed for any number of parties.
-We refer to this witness as a "conditional" Bell inequality because the functional's value is optimized not over all possible states and measurements, but only over those that satisfy the operational condition.
+In this work, we address these questions and show that no such fundamental bound exists; in fact, quantum theory can depart arbitrarily far from its real counterpart in terms of Bell violations.
+We achieve this goal by generalizing the scenario introduced in \cite{Marco} to the well-known star network.
+We first consider the operational condition that the states and measurements in the network must satisfy for both RQT and CQT.
+Based on it, we then define a functional that allows us to witness a gap between these two formulations of quantum theory that increases with the number of parties.
+To ensure that the gap is genuine, we normalize the witness so that its maximal and minimal algebraic values remain fixed for any number of parties.
+We call this witness a "conditional" Bell inequality because the functional is optimized not over all possible states and measurements but only those satisfying the operational condition.
 Additionally, we compute the CQT--RQT gap in the case when one cannot exactly satisfy the operational condition but can only observe it up to some small error.
 Importantly, our results are all analytical.